Return Home – Chapter 1

 “You’re doing the right thing.”
 Simaatoban said in a monotone voice, he leaned forward placing a hand on his shoulder.
 He had heard them talking all morning.
 “Letting her go, she needs her people, her son, and…”

 “I know,” Nahik paused.
 “But it’s difficult …”

 “I understand, I have come to care for your family a great deal.”
 Simaatoban patted the General’s shoulder.
 “It will be difficult to see them go.”
 The tutor sucked in a deep breath.

-“You don’t have too, Simaatoban,” Nahik’s face brightened.
+“You don’t have too, Simaatoban.”
+Nahik’s face brightened.
 “I want you to go with them.”
 His breath hitched.
 There was a tingling in his limbs, a surge of hope.

 “Go with them?”
 Simaatoban gasped, startled by Nahik’s request.